REVERSE SHOULDER REPLACEMENT SURGEON with offices in SAN JUAN CAPISTRANO and FOUNTAIN VALLEY CA

-Individuals with rotator cuff tear arthropathy (occurrence of shoulder arthritis and rotator cuff tear), a fully torn rotator cuff that is difficult to repair or prior failed shoulder replacement are candidates for reverse shoulder replacement.
-Dr. Sohn provides diagnosis and individualized nonoperative and operative treatments for the shoulder including reverse shoulder replacement in San Juan Capistrano, Fountain Valley CA. Dr. Sohn also provides the highest level of care during and after surgery.
+Reverse shoulder replacement offers restoration of function to individuals with shoulder arthritis and rotator cuff damage as well as several other painful shoulder conditions.
+Dr. Sohn provides diagnosis and individualized nonoperative and operative treatments for the shoulder including reverse shoulder replacement, serving the communities of Mission Viejo, Laguna Niguel, Dana Point, San Clemente, San Juan Capistrano and Fountain Valley CA. Dr. Sohn also provides the highest level of care during and after surgery.
 Contact Dr. Sohn’s office for an appointment today!

 What is Reverse Shoulder Replacement?

 By Roger Sohn, MD

 Total shoulder replacement offers patients with shoulder arthritis a renewal of their joint function and mobility.
 When successful, patients often describe the results as revolutionary or miraculous.
 However, this type of surgery was previously only available for patients who had a fully functional set of muscles called the rotator cuff.
 Furthermore, in those patients who had severe socket bone damage from years of living with arthritis, the traditional shoulder replacement became impossible to due from lack of support for the new socket.

 Reverse total shoulder replacement is an advanced surgical technique specifically designed to solve these problems.
 It is called a “reverse shoulder” because it involves placing a ball where the native socket was and placing a socket where the humeral “ball” was.
 I’ll explain the design and function in this article.

 What are the Differences Between Anatomic and Reverse Shoulder Replacement?